wolox-training/swift-training-backend/README.md

 ```
 <br/>

-It might take a while, but in the meantime you can check out the build log from the [Dashboard](https://dashboard.heroku.com/apps/swift-training-backend/activity).
+It might take a while, but in the meantime you can check out the build logs from the [Dashboard](https://dashboard.heroku.com/apps/swift-training-backend/activity).

 <br/>